Paceline Protocol

 Single Double Rotating Echelon

-TYPES OF PACELINESTypesz
+TYPES OF PACELINESTypeszz

 The SINGLE paceline is simple.
 Riders align behind one another to take maximum advantage of the “drag” effect of the cyclists to the front.
 The cyclist in the front will set the group’s pace, when the lead rider decides it is time to change, that rider pulls off to one side and drifts ALL THE WAY back to the end of the paceline.